-This green painted dresser is soooo much fun!
 A little bit of paint goes a long way in updating and transforming any piece of furniture, and this modern dresser is no exception!
-Here is how to easily DIY paint your furniture in a green modern finish.
+Here is how to easily DIY paint your furniture, just like this green painted modern dresser.

-From the moment I laid eyes on it on Facebook Marketplace, I could see this dresser in green with gold knobs.
+From the moment I laid eyes on this dresser on Facebook Marketplace, I could see it in green with gold knobs.

-It had amazing modern lines though!
-And the scratches and hardware are easy to fix.
+It was scratched up with broken hardware but had amazing modern lines.
+The scratches and hardware were easy to fix.

 - Old Vintage Dresser